 Recent Legislative Changes and What They Mean for You

 A pivotal law passed last year mandates significant changes to smoke detector requirements by the end of 2024.
 Under the new regulation, properties must transition to either hardwired smoke detectors or those powered by 10-year sealed batteries.
-This update aligns with the National Fire Protection Association (NFPA) and the Public and Federally Assisted Housing Fire Safety Act of 2022 aiming to enhance safety and reduce the risk of tampering.
+This update is part of the Public and Federally Assisted Housing Fire Safety Act of 2022, which specifically targets federally assisted housing units.

 While 9-volt battery-operated smoke detectors are currently permissible, their acceptance is on a countdown.
 The shift is towards more tamper-resistant units to ensure ongoing operational integrity.
 Thus, as you plan upgrades or new installations, opting for the specified compliant models will not only future-proof your properties but also align with safety best practices.